newblathe/newblathe/README.md

 ## 👩‍💻 About Me

-I'm an aspiring Machine Learning Engineer passionate about building intelligent systems and exploring the exciting intersections of AI.
-My focus is on developing machine learning pipelines, from data preprocessing to model training, while continuously improving my understanding of the systems that support them.
+I'm passionate about building intelligent systems and exploring the exciting intersections of AI and Data Science.
+My focus is on developing end-to-end machine learning pipelines, from data preprocessing to model training, while also understanding the underlying systems that support them.

-I'm particularly interested in Reinforcement Learning and discovering new techniques to make models more adaptive and efficient.
-Whether it's training models, optimizing performance, or tackling real-world challenges, I'm always eager to learn and grow.
+I'm particularly interested in Reinforcement Learning, working on techniques to make models more adaptive and efficient.
+At the same time, I enjoy analyzing data, uncovering insights, and building predictive models to solve real-world challenges.
+Whether it's training AI agents, optimizing models, or extracting valuable insights from data, I'm always eager to learn, experiment, and grow.
 ## 🔥 Rapid Fire

 - 🔭 **I’m currently working on:**